julian-forero/sfquickstarts/site/sfguides/src/getting_started_with_cortex_analyst/getting_started_with_cortex_analyst.md

 ### What You’ll Build
 - A Semantic Model over sample financial data
-- A Streamlit app with a conversational interface to Cortex Analyst
+- A Streamlit app with a conversational interface that uses Cortex Analyst

 ![streamlit app](./assets/streamlit_app.png)